joebuhlig/OFScripts/Read Book Tasks/README.md

 # Read Book Tasks

 I read books on a schedule so I needed a quick way to create tasks for how much to read in a day.
 This script adds these tasks automatically after asking a handful of questions about the book and your timeframe.
+You can learn more about it [here](http://joebuhlig.com/reading-books-on-a-schedule/).

 __You'll want to update the beginning line of the script with your Context of choice.
 If you don't and "Read" is not an available context, it will throw an error.__